textpattern/textpattern.github.io/tags/if-last-link.md

 </txp:if_last_link>
 ```

-The tag will execute the contained statements if the displayed link is the last in the currently displayed "linklist":linklist.
-The tag supports "else":else.
+The tag will execute the contained statements if the displayed link is the last in the currently displayed [linklist](linklist).
+The tag supports [else](else).

 h3(#sec2).
 Attributes